 - Jewish American Heritage Month

-- “Jewish Songs in America” (Songs of America)
+- “Jewish Songs in America” (The Library of Congress Celebrates the Songs of America)